Circular Array Technique and Implementation

 , the interval [0, 0)

-one position to the right, the interval [0, 1)
+to the right (expanding it) by one position, the interval [0, 1)

 .

-If you set the interval as both open, moving end
+If you set the interval as both ends open, moving end

-to the right by one position would still result in an open interval (0, 1)
+to the right by one position would still leave the open interval (0, 1)

-with no elements; if you set the interval as both closed, the initial interval [0, 0]
+with no elements.
+If you set the interval as both ends closed, the initial interval [0, 0]

-already contains one element.
-Both situations would cause unnecessary complications in handling boundaries.
-If you insist on using these setups, special handling in the code would be required.
+already includes one element.
+Both scenarios introduce unnecessary complications in boundary handling.
+If you insist on using them, you will need to add special handling in your code.

 public class CycleArray<T> {